gelsogrove/shopME/finalproject-AG/PRD.md

   - **Description**: Retrieves the active prompt for a specific phone number
   - **Parameters**: `phone` (required): WhatsApp phone number
   - **Returns**: Active prompt text, language configurations, context settings
+  - **Note**: Only one prompt can be active per phone number at any time

 - `GET /api/prompts`